-Consumption of plain milk and water can lower the effect of sugar drinks.
+Consumption of plain milk and water can lower the effect of sugary drinks.
 Our children should be encouraged to take plain milk regularly (34% consumed plain milk at least once a week) to the extent that this replaces the taste of juice in their preferences.
-Heightened promotion of the benefits of milk (particularly low-fat milk for those over two years of age) and water, and the potential adverse effects of beverages high in sugar, is required.
+Heightened promotion of the benefits of milk (particularly low-fat milk for those over two years of age) and water, and the potential adverse effects of beverages high in sugar is required.

-You are in need of special advice, you can send me a direct email via email@example.com or firstname.lastname@example.org or a direct whatsapp message at +237651540532.
+You are in need of special advice, you can send me a direct email via firstname.lastname@example.org or email@example.com or a direct WhatsApp message at +237651540532.

 You may also want to comment about this post, share your personal testimony, or ask a personal question, please leave it in the comment box.